syskin345/i3PlusPlus/README.md

 [![Travis Build Status](https://api.travis-ci.org/BozarthPrime/i3PlusPlus.svg)](https://travis-ci.org/BozarthPrime/i3PlusPlus)

 ----
+## Using This Firmware
+You can find full instructions on how to install i3Plus+ on your printer in the [wiki](https://github.com/BozarthPrime/i3PlusPlus/wiki).

 ## Version of Marlin
 This project is currently based on the Marlin [1.1.9](https://github.com/MarlinFirmware/Marlin/releases/tag/1.1.9) which is the latest stable release at this time.